 - (a) CMMS Integration Module: This integrates the Engineering Database with the CMMS system.
 Given that the CMMS system most probable be a COTS component, it is foreseen that some adaptation may be required between this system and the Engineering Database.
-The CMMS system will include automated diagnostics and failure prediction functionality. - (b) Computerized Maintenance Management System: This COTS software package maintains a database on observatory maintenance operations.
+The CMMS system will include automated diagnostics and failure prediction functionality.
+This module also needs to be integrated with the Issue Tracking System, to support operations and maintenance workflows. - (b) Computerized Maintenance Management System: This COTS software package maintains a database on observatory maintenance operations.
 This system provides several functions aimed to effectively organize maintenance operations, between them the implementation of predictive maintenance algorithms, condition-based monitoring, and asset management. - (c) Integrated Support Module: This module provides a centralized interface for support personnel to gather troubleshooting information, such as logs, alarms, and monitoring data. - (d) Issue Tracking System: This COTS software maintains lists of issues and helps organize activities needed to resolve them.
 This may be provided by issue tracking system already in use by NRAO.